 As a school we have a duty to prepare our learners for life in modern Britain and to keep them safe.
 A positive inclusive ethos with clear expectations for behaviour towards one another underpins this.
-All learners are members of mixed age ‘Family Groups’ which meet on a weekly basis and these promote care/tolerance for each other and shared learning experiences.
+All learners are members of mixed age ‘Family Groups’ which meet half-termly and these promote care/tolerance for each other and shared learning experiences.

-Our RE curriculum develops learners understanding of a broad range of cultures and faiths.
-PSHE/SEAL sessions draw out themes which help learners to develop respect for others.
+Our Religious Education (RE) curriculum develops learners understanding of a broad range of cultures and faiths.
+PSHCE (Personal, Social, Health, Citizenship Education)/SMSC (Spiritual, Moral, Social, Cultural) sessions draw out themes which help learners to develop respect for others.

-Daily registration group ‘reflection time’, ‘thought for the week’ discussions, weekly current affairs assemblies, special event/celebrations (Easter, Harvest, Remembrance, Christmas), themed learning weeks (Anti-bullying, E-safety) and regular charity events all contribute to a strong sense of community.
+Weekly assemblies (including specific ‘British Values’ assemblies), special events/celebrations (Easter, Harvest, Remembrance, Christmas), themed learning weeks (Anti-bullying, E-safety), and regular charity events all contribute to a strong sense of community.

 Specific topics which are part of our integrated curriculum which show our commitment to clear British Values are:-